pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 A more concentrated document-topic distribution, driven by a large $\mathbf{\alpha}$, means documents are more likely to be dominated by a smaller number of topics.
 A more concentrated topic-word distribution, driven by a large $\mathbf{\beta}$, means topics are dominated by fewer words; i.e., higher probabilities for specific words within each topic.

 Geometrically, the interpretation is similar to the mixture of unigrams.
-The difference is that, rather than a point within the triangle defining a singular topic chosen, there are degrees to which each of the topics represent each document.
+The difference is that, rather than a point within the triangle defining a singular topic chosen, there are degrees to which each of the topics are represented for each document.

 <details markdown="1">